Here’s my take at a fancy cross-cut of Pho Spring Rolls.

 This Pho Spring Rolls dish includes almost everything except the garnishes and with the addition of red cabbage.
 Rather than having rice noodles, the wrapping is rice paper.

 Pho Spring Rolls make for great appetizers and party food.
 After the party, if you find yourself with leftovers, store them in a tightly sealed container and cover them with a wet paper towel.
 They should be good through the next day.

-- 1 small head of red cabbage (about 2 cups)
+- 1 small head red cabbage - about 2 cups

 - 2 cups bean sprouts

 - ⅛ cup sugar (white sugar)